Tvedestrand Municipality: Geography

-Tvedestrand municipality lies between the towns of Arendal to the southwest and Risør to the northeast.
-The municipality also borders the municipalities of Arendal, Risør, Froland, Åmli, and Vegårshei.
+Tvedestrand Municipality lies along the Skagerrak coast between the coastal towns of Arendal to the southwest and Risør to the northeast.
+Vegårshei Municipality lies to the north, Risør Municipality lies to the northeast, the Skagerrak lies to the east, Arendal Municipality lies to the south, Froland Municipality lies to the southwest, and Åmli Municipality lies to the west.

 Tvedestrand belongs to the geographical region of Sørlandet in the Østre Agder area of Agder county.
 The town itself lies at the end of a picturesque fjord, Tvedestrandfjorden, which is the name for the inner part of the Oksefjorden (originally Ufsefjorden, meaning the fjord with steep, rocky sides).
 The municipality also encompasses the islands Borøy, Sandøy, and Askerøya as well as the unique village of Lyngør which lies on several small islands.
 Lyngør was acclaimed "Europe's best preserved village" by Europa Nostra in 1991.
 Lyngør Lighthouse is located by the village.
-Tvedestrand municipality includes 162 islands, with a collected coastline of 214 km.
+Tvedestrand Municipality includes 162 islands, with a collected coastline of 214 km.

 The river Storelva, one of the Southern Coast's best salmon and sea trout rivers, flows past the Næs jernverk and ultimately out into the Sandnesfjorden.
+The highest point in the municipality is the 261.37 m tall mountain Ansmyrheia.

 Climate

 There are two climate zones in Tvedestrand under the Köppen classification.
 The outermost coast, influenced by the sea, experience a temperate oceanic climate (Köppen: Cfb), while the inner parts have a warm-summer humid continental climate (Köppen: Dfb), with temperatures in the coldest month typically averaging below 0°C. This means that snow cover can be inconsistent at the coast during winter, but is more reliable farther away from the coast.
 The town of Tvedestrand is somewhere in-between the two climate zones, with average temperatures in January and February hovering around 0°C. Daily highs in the town during July typically reach 21-22°C.

-Lyngør lighthouse is located about 13 km from the town of Tvedestrand and has data going back to 1920.
+Lyngør Lighthouse is located about 13 km from the town of Tvedestrand and has data going back to 1920.
 The station shows a typical climate for the outermost coast of the municipality.
 There, autumn is the wettest season and spring the driest.
 The all-time high temperature recorded here is 29.8 C, set on 12 August 1975.